 Externships are typically scheduled for a 4-5 week period during the latter part of the class, and usually require a 40 hour per week commitment.
 Students are required to provide their own transportation to and from various externships sites which can be located within a 50 mile radius of Kishwaukee College.
 Drug testing and a criminal background check may be required for externship placement, licensure or employment.

 Students may wish to contact various healthcare care facilities to find out more about the job market in their area.
 This is a noncredit training.
 Federal and State financial aid do not apply to noncredit trainings, however, Kishwaukee College offers a payment plan option.
 Students must be at least age 18 to register.
 There is a payment plan available.

-There is an INFORMATION SESSION on January 9 (6-7pm) in room C-1251 for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.
+There is an INFORMATION SESSION on April 11 (6-7pm) for anyone who is interested in the program and would like additional information and the opportunity to ask questions before registering for the program.

 Ways to Register

 Summer 2018 Phlebotomy Technician program Information Sheet

 For general inquiries or questions, please email email@example.com or call Melissa Gallagher at 815-825-9466.